 Included in GSA's FBwT are dedicated collections from Special Receipt Funds that may be retained by GSA or transferred to either the U.S. Treasury or the Land and Water Conservation Fund (see Note 1-D).
-These amounts, related to the Transportation Audits program and surplus real property disposals, are subject to transfer upon GSA's annual determination of the costs incurred by these programs.
-The FBwT in these funds totaled \$111 million and \$104 million at September 30, 2021, and 2020, respectively, of which \$6 million and \$9 million, respectively, of unused funds from expired appropriations were returned to the U.S. Treasury as of September 30.
+Amounts related to the Transportation Audits program and surplus real property disposals, are subject to transfer upon GSA's annual determination of the costs incurred by these programs.
+The FBwT in these funds totaled \$285 million and \$111 million at September 30, 2022, and September 30, 2021, respectively, of which \$12 million and \$6 million, respectively, of unused funds from expired appropriations were returned to the U.S. Treasury as of September 30.
 Such balances are excluded from the amount reported as FBwT in accordance with U.S. Treasury guidelines.
 A portion of FBwT also includes amounts where authority to incur new obligations has expired, but the funds are available to liquidate residual obligations that originated when the funds were available.
-Such expired balances totaled \$45 million and \$47 million at September 30, 2021, and 2020, respectively.
-The FBF has balances that are temporarily not available in accordance with annual appropriations acts that limit the amount of reimbursable resources that are available for spending each year.
-Such amounts totaled \$9 billion and \$8 billion at September 30, 2021, and 2020, respectively, and will not be available for expenditure except as authorized in future appropriations acts.
+Such expired balances totaled \$43 million and \$45 million at September 30, 2022, and September 30, 2021, respectively.
+The FBF has balances that are temporarily unavailable in accordance with annual appropriations acts that limit the amount of reimbursable resources that are available for spending each year.
+Such amounts totaled \$8.5 billion and \$7.8 billion at September 30, 2022 and September 30, 2021, respectively, and will not be available for expenditure except as authorized in future appropriations acts.

 Under the ASF statutory authorities, GSA is permitted to retain earnings to ensure the fund has sufficient resources to support operations in association with a cost and capital plan as approved by the Administrator of General Services.
 GSA is also required to return annually any excess proceeds related to the Personal Property Sales program to the U.S. Treasury.
-The ASF returned \$3 million and \$10 million in FY 2021 and FY 2020, respectively, to the U.S. Treasury.
+The ASF returned \$1 million in FY 2022 and \$3 million FY 2021, respectively, to the U.S. Treasury.
 These activities are in accordance with the cost and capital plan to meet program needs.
-Cumulative Results of Operations in the ASF have been used for activities such as covering discontinued operations and investments in government-wide software applications, including the System for Award Management and the Common Acquisition Platform.
+Cumulative Results of Operations in the ASF have been used for activities such as covering discontinued operations and investments in Government-wide software applications, including the System for Award Management and the Common Acquisition Platform.